Terms and Conditions of Sale

 9.3.1.
 Data collected from clients

-As part of its contractual relationships, the Publisher may collect and process information from its Clients, namely: Email, First and last name, Phone, Address, state, province, postal code, city.
+As part of its contractual relationships, the Publisher may collect and process information from its Clients, namely: Email, Last name and first name, Phone, Address, state, province, postal code, city.

 9.3.2.
 Data collected from clients